 I have been meaning to publish my methods for years, but to be honest they are not exclusive to me and there are more dedicated tennis traders out there who produce better stuff than I probably could when it comes to tennis trading.
 I also don’t trade tennis as much as I used to, partly due to trading horse racing a lot more, and partly due to enjoying tennis too much to trade it rather than just sit back and enjoy it most of the time!

 Quite a few of my readers have asked for my recommendations of tennis strategies and products.
 There certainly has been some junk lying around the web over recent years!
-However, the one person I would recommend without hesitation is Paul at blog.tradesharktennis.com.
+However, the one person I would recommend without hesitation is Paul who created at TradesharkTennis.
+He also has an informative blog at blog.tradesharktennis.com.
 He has been trading tennis (properly!) for around a decade, he knows how its done and he shares a huge amount of info for very little money.
-I would point out that I do not make any money by recommending him, and I have no connection with him professionally or otherwise.
-I have simply heard too many good things about his info from friends of mine who are more into tennis than I am, and I trust the word of those people.
+I have heard nothing but good things about his info from friends of mine who are more into tennis than I am, and I trust the word of those people.